jeremylanger/jeremylanger/README.md

 # Hi 👋 I'm Jeremy Langer

-I'm a tech lead and software engineer with 15 years of experience building scalable web applications with clean, performant code.
+I'm a team lead and software engineer with 15+ years of experience building scalable web applications with clean, performant code.
 I'm detail-oriented, collaborative, and care deeply about creating seamless user experiences that drive real business value.

 ## A few of my core beliefs